 The Rione of Prati

-You have to love the oh so different neighbourhoods or Riones in Rome.
-While we loved staying in classically charming Trastevere, which literally means Beyond the Tiber, Prati is all business-like by week and sociable by week-end.
+Take notice and the oh so different neighbourhoods or Riones in Rome to fully appreciate what each has to offer.
+While we loved staying in classically charming Trastevere, which literally translates to Beyond the Tiber, Prati is all business-like by week and sociable by week-end just like an Australian Mullet haircut.
 It is an elegant upmarket residential area – after all, it is home to the Supreme Court.
 While in the area you might like to detour to Via Cola di Rienzo, to shop where the Roman’s do.
 To locate it, continue on from Ponte Regina Margherita.

 The Supreme Court of Rome.